Hypercart-Dev-Tools/4x4/README.md

 - **Strategic Backlog**: Up to 4 long-term goals that drive meaningful impact
 - **Current Week**: 4 active tasks with built-in capacity for urgent issues
 - **Previous Week**: A retrospective view to celebrate wins and learn from blockers
+- **Improve context switching**: In a perfect world, you wouldn't have to switch context.
+Our framework helps to minimize  concurrent priorities mean deeper focus and better quality work

 This constraint-based approach forces tough prioritization decisions upfront, preventing the paralysis of endless to-do lists.